Code review rules: Problem list

 Here you find a set of statements whose use is questionable in some way.
 You can mark any of them disallowed and get notified if they are found in your code.

-Goto/Gosub statement found.
-Use of Goto/Gosub is bad programming practice and should be avoided when possible.
-Jumping around with Goto easily leads to unstructured control flow structure and spaghetti code.
-Gosub has low performance and isn't supported by VB.NET.
-GOTO, GOSUB
+GoTo statement found.
+A GoTo or On..GoTo statement exists in code.
+Use of GoTo is bad programming practice and should be avoided when possible.
+Jumping around with GoTo easily leads to unstructured control flow structure and spaghetti code.
+GOTO

 While loop found.
 The While loop is outdated.
 Do...Loop provides a more structured and flexible way to perform looping.
 In VB 3-6, the syntax to avoid is While..Wend.
 In VB.NET, it is While..End While.
 WHILE_WEND